Shahanaz-2391/Shahanaz-2391/README.md

 - 👋 Hi, I’m @Shahanaz-2391
-- 👀 I’m interested in ...
+- 👀 I’m interested in working as a Data Scientist
 - 🌱 I’m currently learning Master of Data Science at Guvi IITM
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on MRR process with AI process
 - 📫 Reach me at www.linkedin.com/in/shahanaz-syed-akbar-9567b9299

 <!---